camoverride/camoverride.github.io/_posts/2016-06-06-population-projections.md

 comments: true
 ---

 In science fiction, it's a common theme (maybe even a cliché!) for the future world to be greatly influenced by East Asian culture.
 This is a reasonable assumption for writers to make, given the enormous economic and demographic expansion that East Asia has undergone in the past half-century.
-However, as East Asian economies stagnate and populations begin one of the sharpest declines in world history, it's becoming clear that this cliché is outdated.
+However, as East Asian economies stagnate and its population begins one of the sharpest declines in world history, it's becoming clear that this cliché is outdated.
 The future planet will be proportionally more African, South Asian, and Islamic than it is today.
-Writers interested in depicting future societies might want to turn away from East Asia and pay more attention to these under-appreciated societies.
+People interested in depicting future societies might want to turn away from East Asia and pay more attention to these under-appreciated societies.

 In the next section I created some data visualizations to demonstrate the planet's changing demographic composition.
 In the section after that, I reflect on how this information might inform speculative fiction.

 ### Data

-The United Nations Population Division has predicted[^1] that the world's population will likely rise to more than 11 billion by the end of this century.
+The United Nations Population Division has projected[^1] that the world's population will likely rise to more than 11 billion by the end of this century.
 While most countries will experience population growth, some will experience more growth than others.
 Niger is expected to grow from a population of 24 million in 2020 to around 200 million in 2100.
 Countries such as Botswana will grow close to the world's average rate of 145%.
 On the other hand, Moldova's population will decrease from four million to less than two million: the greatest decline of any country.
 The map below[^2] shows the population of countries in 2100 as a percentage of their population in 2020.

 {% include map1.html %}

 Population growth can also be considered in relation to other countries.
 Any country with a population that grows more than 145% between 2020 and 2100 will constitute a greater share of the human race than it did in 2020.
 The pie chart below[^3] shows how each region's share of the total human population will change over the next eighty years (population is measured in billions).

+<!--more-->

 {% include pie1.html %}

-<!--more-->

 The next map shows the population density (people/km<sup>2</sup>) of countries in 2100.
 In 2020, many of the most densely-populated large countries will be in South Asia (India, Bangladesh), East Asia (South Korea, Japan), and Europe (Belgium, the Netherlands).
 While these countries will still be densely populated in 2100, they will be joined by African nations such as Uganda, Malawi, and Nigeria.